Lawn Insect Control

 Lawn Insect Control admin February 21, 2023

-Most Common Insects That Attack Lawns in Colorado
+Most Common Lawn Insects in Colorado – Spider Mites and Grubs

-Many insects can invade a lawn, but the vast majority—about ninety-nine percent—can be prevented or treated without the use of insecticides or chemicals.
-The key to effective lawn pest control lies in utilizing proper cultural practices for lawn care to either prevent or treat lawn diseases.
+Spider Mites and lawn grubs are the two most damaging insects to Colorado lawns, but the vast majority of insect causing lawn damage can be prevented or treated without the use of insecticides or chemicals.
+The key to effective lawn pest control lies in watering according to the 1-2-3-2-1 lawn watering technique.

 Lawn Grubs